Dental Implants for Diabetics: Candidacy, Healing, and Safety Tips

 The implant crown or prosthetic typically lasts 15 to 25 years before it may need replacement due to normal wear.

-At Fusion Dental Implants, we use premium zirconia restorations backed by our lifetime warranty, and our in-house lab ensures each restoration is crafted for maximum durability and aesthetics.
+At Fusion Dental Implants, we use premium zirconia restorations, with our full-arch zirconia prosthetics backed by a lifetime structural warranty, and our in-house lab ensures each restoration is crafted for maximum durability and aesthetics.

 Most adults with good general health are candidates for dental implants.
 During your complimentary consultation, our surgeons evaluate your jawbone density using advanced 3D cone beam CT imaging, review your medical history, and assess your oral health.